-Imagine your mission team is in a city inhabited by tens of thousands of unreached Muslims.
+Imagine your mission team is in a city completely inhabited by unreached Muslims.
 How would you go about discovering people of peace?
 What steps would you take to find those disillusioned with Islam and curious about the Bible?

 - “Making disciples is very different from making converts.
 Disciple-making requires time and relationship.
 Disciple making does not typically depend on formulas of salvation or on strangers leading strangers in a quick decision regarding personal destiny.
 Disciple makers are prepared to invest weeks, months, and maybe years developing genuine friendships, facilitating someone’s discovery of and obedience to God’s story from creation to Christ, and eventually giving Jesus his life allegiance.” (p.
 180).

 Read any Global Starting Point